charliecalvert/CloudNotes/Prog272/Prog272Final2019.md

 Be sure to push your work.

+## Database

+Add a second button to your **Go** page.
+When the user selects the button, call a route on the server called **/write-to-db**.
+On the server, in the **/write-to-db** endpoint, read the data from **address-list.json** and write it to the database.

+The address data should be written to a collection called 'address'.
+Each document in the collection should contain data for one politician.
+The name of the document should be **lastname-firstname**.
+For instance: **Alexander_Lamar**.

+Create another server side route called **/address-list-db**.
+It should do the same thing as **/address-list**, but it should return data from the database, not from **address-list.json**.

+**NOTE**: _Some of you called the server side route **/get-address-list** rather than **/address-list**.
+The point is not what it was called, but what it did._

+Base your code for reading and writing to the database on the code in the **ElfExpressFirestore** example.
+Note that I have added code for reading and writing batch data and snapshots.
+See **batch.js** in the example.

 ## Turn it in

 Be sure to include the Firebase Hosting address to which you have deployed your Firebase app.